Apr 27, 2021

 What do we know about the new SARS-CoV2 variants?

-There are five variants researchers are currently watching particularly closely, because they seem to spread more easily.
+There are six variants researchers are currently watching particularly closely, because they seem to spread more easily among the unvaccinated.

-One variant, which was first identified in the United Kingdom and first detected in the U.S. in December 2020, is now the dominant strain in the United States, comprising nearly half the coronavirus cases as of April 22.
+One variant, which was first identified in India and is known as "Delta," is now the dominant strain in the United States.

-Early data indicate the vaccines from Johnson & Johnson, Pfizer and Moderna provide strong protection against the U.K. variant and others, Kuritzkes said.
-There may be more “breakthrough” infections from the variants in vaccinated people, but so far, fully vaccinated patients infected with variants are not dying of COVID-19 at a higher rate.
+There may be more “breakthrough” infections from the variants in vaccinated people, but so far, fully vaccinated patients infected with variants are not dying of COVID-19 at a higher rate, clinicians say.

 “People who have been vaccinated can be cautiously optimistic they're protected, but people still need to use judgment,” Kuritzkes said.
 “We don't know for certain just how much protection there will be if we see rampant community spread of variants.”